dd9jn/rfc4880bis/crypto-refresh.md

   MDC MUST be used when a symmetric encryption key is protected by ECDH.
   None of the ECC methods described in this document are allowed with deprecated V3 keys.
-  A compliant application MUST only use iterated and salted S2K to protect private keys, as defined in {{iterated-and-salted-s2k}}, "Iterated and Salted S2K".

   Side channel attacks are a concern when a compliant application's use of the OpenPGP format can be modeled by a decryption or signing oracle model, for example, when an application is a network service performing decryption to unauthenticated remote users.
   ECC scalar multiplication operations used in ECDSA and ECDH are vulnerable to side channel attacks.